milvus-io/milvus-docs/site/en/getstarted/install-pymilvus.md

 ## What's next

-Having installed PyMilvus, You can:
+Having installed PyMilvus, you can:

 - Learn the basic operations of Milvus:
   - [Connect to Milvus server](connect.md)